dragoncoder047/tehssl/docs/tehsslinternals.md

 Coming from the compiler/reader is the tree described above, with special macros (such as `Def` and `Let`) already processed into their dynamic siblings.
 Executing a block of code (from the `root` node, above) proceeds as follows:

-1. The current line is nondestructively reversed.
-That way, the line doesn't have to be a doubly linked list or have a flag to note that it has already been reversed.
-I don't know how this hurts the garbage collector, however.
+1. An empty list is set up to be the "processed" line.
+2. The "unprocessed" line is scanned left-to-right.
+    1. If the item is not a symbol, it is simply pushed to the "processed" line.
+    2. If it is a symbol, and it is in the current scope as a macro, the macro's function is called with the remainder of the line.
+The return value of the macro call (i.e. the top stack value) is used as the unprocessed line.
-2. The first element of the reversed line (really the last element of the line) is checked.
+3. The first element of the "processed" line (really the last element of the line) is checked.
     1. If it is a string, number, literal symbol, etc. it is simply pushed to the stack.
-    2. If it is a word symbol (not a literal), it is looked up in first the variable and then the function namespaces.
-If both lookups fail, an appropriate error massage is returned.
+    2. If it is a word symbol (not a keyword), it is looked up in the current scope and then the global scope.
+If the lookups fail, an appropriate error massage is returned.
 If not, a variable is pushed to the stack, and a function is called.
     3. If it is a sub-block, it is made into a CLOSURE with the current scope, and the closure is pushed to the stack.
-3. The next element of the line is tried as in step 2.
+4. The next element of the line is run as in step 3.
-4. When the line is exhausted, the next line is reversed, and run as before.
+5. When the line is exhausted, the next line is processed, and run as before.

 ## Keyword Arguments